 There are many benefits attached to VA loans.
 Most of these benefits occur in the form of things you don’t have to do, which makes the loan process faster, simpler, and more affordable.
 The best of these benefits are listed below.

 The eligibility requirements for a VA loan are straightforward, but you must be a veteran in order to meet them.
-If you’ve served 90 continuous days of active duty with a branch of the US Armed Services without dishonorable discharge, you’re qualified.
-Simple as that.
+If you’ve served 90 continuous days of active duty with a branch of the US Armed Services without dishonorable discharge, you’re eligible.

-If you’re a veteran, you can refinance your current mortgage through the VA through an Ohio VA streamline refinance.
+If you’re a veteran, you can refinance your current mortgage through the VA through an Ohio VA Streamline, or IRRRL, refinance.
 The streamline aspect cuts out some of the fees tied to the refinance and makes the process faster.

 In Ohio, VA loans often come with lower mortgage rates than conventional loans.
 But don’t let any lender fool you.
 Make sure you’re getting one of the lowest mortgage rates available to you before you sign the dotted line.
 All lenders offer slightly different rates and terms.
 Do some research and find the lender who can offer the rates that will provide you the best financial returns.